tvek/CanteenManagementApp/README.md

 <br/>
 More screenshots are present in demo_images folder

+## Effort Spent
+Total Effort : 72 Hours

 ## Developer Note
-<h5>As I am a android learner myself, all help & contribution is very well appreciated.
-If you find this idea or the underlying code useful, feel free to reuse it in your own projects.</h5>
+As I am a android learner myself, all help & contribution is very well appreciated.
+If you find this idea or the underlying code useful, feel free to reuse it in your own projects.